Northaw

+The common was enclosed in 1806 by the Northaw Inclosure Act 1803.

 A Northaw ex-resident was former cabinet minister Cecil Parkinson.

+Northaw House and manor

-The manor of Northaw was held by St Albans Abbey in the middle ages.
+The manor of Northaw was held by St Albans Abbey in the Middle Ages.
 Following the abbey's dissolution in 1539, it was held by William Cavendish, with his first wife Elizabeth Parys and his second wife Bess of Hardwick.
 The manor house became known as "Nyn Hall", "Ninn Hall", "Nyn House" or "North Hall".
 It was rebuilt in the 16th century, although the exact date remains unclear: according to John Stow, writing in about 1600, it was rebuilt by Cavendish before 1552; but according to John Norden in 1598, the builder was a later owner, Ambrose Dudley, 3rd Earl of Warwick, some time after 1576.

-The house was demolished in 1774 and the replacement Northaw House was built on a different site.
+In March 1597, Anne Russell, Countess of Warwick, described Northaw as a "cold, bare and moist place, yet a near neighbour to Tibbols".
+Lady Anne Clifford stayed in July 1603.
+Nyn Hall was demolished in 1774 and the replacement Northaw House was built on a different site.